The Greatest NBA Players Of All Time -- Ranked, 50-1

 Few centers can match Moses Malone’s accomplishments at the professional level despite coming directly from high school.
 Malone knows what it takes to win individually and with a team.

-He is a three-time MVP, a six-time rebounding champion, named to eight All-NBA teams and won a championship in 1983.
-When Julius Erving simply could not win a title with 76ers, the addition of the 6-foot-10 center was the final piece that gave Dr. J his highly-coveted championship ring and it was Malone who took home the Finals MVP award.
+Arguably the most forgotten NBA legend, he is a three-time MVP, six-time rebounding champion, was named to eight All-NBA teams and won a championship in 1983.
+When Julius Erving simply could not win a title with the Sixers, the addition of the 6-foot-10 center was the final piece that gave Dr. J his highly-coveted championship ring, and it was Malone who took home the Finals MVP award.

 Career Averages: 27.0 points, 5.8 rebounds, 6.7 assists